- Vestibular system (inner ear)

-Information from the vestibular, visual and proprioceptive systems is sent to the central nervous system through the vestibular nerve.
-The brainstem sorts this information and combines it with information from two other parts of the brain, the cerebellum and cerebral cortex.
+Information from the vestibular system (inner-ear balance sensors), visual system (eyes), and proprioceptive system (muscles, joints and skin) is sent to the brain through the vestibulocochlear nerve (also known as the 8th cranial nerve).
+The brainstem sorts this information and combines it with information from two other parts of the brain called the cerebellum and the cerebral cortex.

 All of these signals are put together and interpreted by the brain.
 The brain then sends signals back to the eyes and other parts of the body to react and keep the body upright.

 There is much redundancy built into the balance system.
-The brain simply does not need every single bit of the massive amount of information sent to it from the vestibular, visual and proprioceptive systems.
-Depending on the circumstance, the balance system chooses which information to use and which to ignore.
-For example, when you are in a dark room and input from the eyes is reduced or unreliable, the brain uses more on information from the proprioceptive and vestibular systems.
-Likewise, if someone has no sensation in their legs and feels as though they are standing on cotton wool, input from the visual and vestibular systems will be used to keep them upright.
+The brain does not need every single bit of the massive amount of information sent to it from the vestibular, visual, and proprioceptive systems.
+Depending on what is going on, the balance system chooses which information to use and which to ignore.
+For example, when you are in a dark room and input from your eyes is reduced or unreliable, the brain uses more information from the proprioceptive and vestibular systems.
+Likewise, if a person has no sensation in their legs and feels as though they are standing on cotton wool, input from the visual and vestibular systems will be used to keep them upright.

 Role of the inner ear (vestibular system)

-The superior, posterior and horizontal semicircular canals lie at right angles to one another.
-Together, they act like a gyroscope to detect different types of rotational head movement (for example when you bend down to pick something up or turn your head to look over your shoulder).
+The superior, posterior, and horizontal semicircular canals lie at right angles to one another.
+They act like a gyroscope to detect different types of rotational head movement, for example when you bend down to pick something up or turn your head to look over your shoulder.

-Each semicircular canal is a tube-like structure that ends in a fluid-filled space called the ampulla.
-This space contains a jelly-like cluster of tiny sensitive hair cells (cupula).
-When the head is rotated, the inner ear turns with it.
+When the head is turned, the inner ear turns with it.
 There is a brief lag before the endolymph (fluid) moves within the canals.
-This movement causes the top part of the hair cells to bend.
-Receptors on these hairs sense the motion and and send information about head position to the brain through the vestibular nerve.
+This movement causes the top part of hair cells (stereocilia) to bend.
+Receptors on these hair cells sense the motion.
+They send information about the change in head position to the brain through the vestibulocochlear nerve.

-The otoliths are the other sensory organs in the inner ear.
-They differ in function from the semicircular canals.
-The otoliths are made up of two sac-like structures, the saccule and utricle.
+The otoliths differ in function from the semicircular canals.
+The otoliths are made up of two sac-like structures, the saccule and the utricle.
 They sense gravity (such as going up or down in an elevator) and linear acceleration (such as gathering speed or braking in a car).

-The otoliths take the form of a chandelier-like structure hanging from hairs on the ceiling of the inner ear.
+The otoliths take the form of a chandelier-like structure hanging from hair cells on the ceiling of the inner ear.
 Similar to a chandelier, this structure is weighted by microscopic crystals of calcium carbonate (otoconia) on a jelly-like membrane.
-When the head is tilted, the crystals speed up with respect to the hairs and apply a shearing force on the hairs.
+When the head is tilted, the crystals speed up with respect to the hair cells and apply a shearing force on the hair cells.
 This movement is detected by the hair cells and the information is sent to the brain.